connected963/account-service/README.md

 ### Next steps
 - Add transactions to sensitive operations
 - Refactor ```AccountInsertValidator``` to validate an ```Account``` instead of an ```AccountInsertInputModel```
+- Create an exception handler to return human-readable messages on errors